Skyost/RateMyApp/README.md

 ### Minimal Example

 Below is the minimal code example.
 This will be for the basic minimal working of this plugin.
-The below will launch a simple message popup after the defined minimal days/minimal launches along with the default buttons :
+The code below will launch a simple message popup after the defined minimal days/minimal launches along with the default buttons :
 _Rate_, _Maybe later_ and _Cancel_, with their default behavior.

 Place this in your main widget state :